TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 Generate Java class files from them and run them.
 Improve your programs until they run without errors.

+Do not write all the MiniJava programs and the corresponding Jasmin code in one go.
+Instead, you should extend your code generator once you figured out the Jasmin code for a certain construct.
+This way, you can go back and forth between manually writing Jasmin code and extending the code generator.

 ### Generate Code for Expressions and Statements

 You now need to extend `stmt-to-jbc` and `exp-to-jbc` to cover all statements except assignments.